manvedu/wompi-demo/README.md

 Hi!

 Using this project you can create tokens in Wompi and with that token create a payment source.
-Card's tokenization uses the widget provided by Wompi.
+For the tokenization this projects uses the widget](https://docs.wompi.co/docs/en-us/fuentes-de-pago#widget-in-tokenization-mode) provided by Wompi.

 # Dependencies